cyberaide/python-vis/LibrariesandTools.md

 ## Libraries and Tools

-- [ ] the instalation on windows, and other OSes should use what we already have, e.g. use ENV3.
-Thus ensrue pip is not the right thing to do.
-Just point to our documentation.
-- [ ] The section headers are non contiguaous. you shoudl start with a single  `#` than `##` in subsections and so on
-- [ ] create examples for each tool/library including a graohics.
-- [ ] summarize the important features of each framework library
-- [ ]

-- [ ] ipywidgets
-- [ ] jupyter
-- [ ] tqdm
-- [ ] see data vis in https://awesome-python.com/

-- [ ] image manipulation
-- [ ]
+We will be using the pip command in gitbash on Windows to install the libraries/tools below.
+This will work if you are using an ENV3 based installation of Python.
+Please refer to this documentation if you are not familiar with ENV3 based installation: <https://cybertraining-dsc.github.io/docs/tutorial/reu/python/>

-Most of the libraries/tools below use pip to install.
-If you do not already have pip installed, here is the code to do so:
+If you do not already have pip installed, here is the code to do so in gitbash:

 #### Linux & MacOS